ArtisticRoomba/Numos/README.md

 # Numos
-Numos is an engine-agnostic, pseudo-realistic, cell-based atmospherics simulation.
+Numos is an engine-agnostic, pseudo-realistic, voxel-based atmospherics simulation.

 > [!WARNING]
 > Numos is currently a prototype/personal project and is being actively developed.